Translation: Spanish (Graduate Certificate)

-The emphasis of this program is on translation into English.
-This certificate program provides students with an academic grounding in translation theory and practice.
+Offered by the Department of World Languages and Cultures, College of Arts and Sciences, this certificate program provides students with an academic grounding in translation theory and practice.
 The program emphasizes translation into English.
 Students interested in obtaining further translation credentials are encouraged to discuss their options with the appropriate language advisor.

 Admission to the Program

 Open to students who have a bachelor's degree.
 If the undergraduate degree is not in the language for which they wish to obtain a certificate, students must have completed the appropriate 300-level Conversation and Composition II or Advanced II language course, or equivalent.
 Equivalency is determined in consultation with the faculty advisor.
 Students whose native language is not English must meet university requirements for English competency (minimum TOEFL score of 600).
 Before commencing the program, students should consult the appropriate advisor in the Department of World Languages and Cultures to plan their program of study.

 One of the following:

 - Two courses selected from the other core courses or from offerings in Spanish (SPAN-xxx) at the 500-level or above.